 "Cam’s hopeful message to live a purposeful life, while stemming out of his work in gaming addiction, transcends into an array of areas where people are facing adversity."

-6 Reasons We Need to Talk About Gaming Addiction at Your School, or Campus
+6 Reasons We Need to Talk About Gaming Addiction

 1. 97% of youth play video games

-2. Major cause of college dropout
+2. Cause of college dropout

 3. Lack of relatability

 Gaming culture is rapidly changing and it's essential for faculty to be able to relate to their students.
 The gap between the two has never been wider.
 With college esports on the rise, it's never been more important for prevention work to be integrated.